Attorney Occupational Tax Information

 If you are exempt from the tax but file Form 472 late, a late filing penalty of $50 may be imposed.

-If you receive a waiver from electronic filing, the paper return will meet the timely filed and timely payment rules if the U.S. Postal Service cancellation date, or the date recorded or marked by a designated private delivery service (PDS) using a designated type of service, is on or before the due date.
+If you receive a waiver from electronic filing, a paper return will be considered timely filed, and a payment will be considered timely paid if the U.S. Postal Service cancellation date, or the date recorded or marked by a designated private delivery service (PDS) using a designated type of service, is on or before the due date.
 Not all services provided by these designated PDSs qualify.

 See Policy Statement 2016(4), Designated Private Delivery Services and Designated Types of Service.